arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 You will now be taken to the device page.
 Here you can see the details of the board, change the name, attach it to a thing and change the network configuration.

+Depending on your boards network compatibilities you can set up either ethernet, CAT-M1, Cellular or Wi-Fi connectivity.
 To configure the network that your device connects to, press the section highlighted in the image below.

 ![Network configuration on device page](assets/network-config-device-page.png)

-Then on the next page enter your Wi-Fi credentials and your board will connect to it!
+Then on the next page enter your network credentials and your board will connect to it!

 To find out more about Arduino Cloud Things, go [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things/).
 In the bottom left corner you can press the icon highlighted in the image below to create a thing and attach your board to it automatically.
 Clicking it also takes you to the Thing page.